reecetech/pactman/README.md

 ## Release History

+3.0.0 (FUTURE, DEPRECATION WARNINGS)

+- remove DEPRECATED `--pact-consumer-name` command-line option

 2.23.0

 - Enable setting of authentication credentials when connecting to the pact broker
 - Allow filtering of pacts fetched from broker to be filtered by consumer version tag
+- Improve the naming and organisation of the pytest command line options

 2.22.0